Manage the Bookings app in Microsoft Teams

 You can require staff to opt in before Bookings shares their schedule availability information and before others can schedule an appointment with them.

 To enable this setting, go to the Microsoft 365 admin center > Settings > Org settings, and then choose Bookings.
 Select the Require staff approvals check box.

 With this setting turned on, staff receive an email in which they're requested to approve membership to a booking calendar.

 Learn more about how to configure the staff approvals setting.

 Changing your default domain when setting up a Bookings mailbox

 When setting up a Bookings mailbox, the default email domain of your Microsoft 365 or Office 365 organization is used.
-However, the default domain may cause problems when sending meeting invites to external recipients.
-For example, your invite may get flagged as spam and moved to the recipient’s junk folder, so the recipient might never see your invite.
+However, the default domain might cause problems when sending meeting invites to external recipients.
+For example, your invite might get flagged as spam and moved to the recipient’s junk folder, so the recipient might never see your invite.